We’re taking you way back … to the 60s – the most diverse and vibrant period in modern history.

 McQueen in his Larazoni Jaguar XK SS – only one of 16 ever built.

-When 3 of 2010’s best dressed men including Pharrell Williams, names Classic Hollywood bad boy and King of 60′s cool, Steve McQueen, as their style icon, it’s enough for MSP to sit up and take notice.
+When 3 of the world’s best dressed men including Pharrell Williams, names Classic Hollywood bad boy and King of 60′s cool, Steve McQueen, as their style icon, it’s enough for MSP to sit up and take notice.

 The highest-paid film star of his time, Steve McQueen had a rebellious nature that complemented his onscreen American antihero persona and earned him the nickname “The King of Cool.”
 Off-screen, the actor was passionate about motorbike and car racing, and had a natural yet distinctive all-American boy-meets-renegade style that, together with his no-nonsense man’s man personality, made him a style icon both in his time and in ours.